hyperdivision/hui/README.md

   }

   render () {
-    console.log('you should update the rendering of you component here') console.log('called on the next raf tick when you call .update() debounced') }
+    console.log('you should update the rendering of your component here') console.log('called on the next raf tick when you call .update() debounced') this.element.someUpdates()
+  }
 }
 ```